tkreyche/I75W-Raymarine-Autopilot/README.md

 2) Use a MacArthur Hat, which has a Seatalk1 port, also hard-wired.
 This Hat is widely used and also handles NMEA2000 connections.
 3) Send the data wireless to the Signal K server from a NautiControl ST Wirelss module.
 The Tillerpilot is hard-wired to the NautiContol module.
 TK needs to be tested.

+There may be future options to send Tillerpilot data from a NautiControl ST Wireless module directly to a I75W display, without the need for a Signal K server.

 ### Software Description (optional read)
 The code is written in Micropython with the help of Claude.ai.